-Module choice – An undergraduate degree consists of 18 modules.
-Union offers over 30 different modules for undergraduates, representing a huge choice and many options for our students.
+Module choice - An undergraduate degree consists of 18 modules.
+Union offers over 25 different modules for undergraduates, providing an excellent choice for our students.

 Library - The Gamble Library at Union is the best theological library in Northern Ireland.
 It contains over 63,000 books, more than 20,000 pamphlets, taking 55 theological periodicals annually, plus several online resources.

-Faculty – We have a faculty of five full–time professors, a Senior Lecturer and Lecturer in Biblical Studies, and a Lecturer in Historical Theology plus several part–time lecturers and staff, offering a wide range of specialist expertise.
+Faculty - We have a faculty of three full-time professors, a Senior Lecturer and Lecturer in Biblical Studies, a Lecturer in Historical Theology and a Lecturer in Practical Theology plus several part-time lecturers and staff, offering a wide range of specialist expertise.